SABR Style Guide

 First names: First and last names can be used separately in an article, according to author’s preference: “Williams hit .406” is as acceptable as “Ted hit .406.”
 However, do not use “Connie” for Mr. Mack.

-The nickname is used interchangeably with the name of the city, unless using the name of the city might be confusing as to which team is playing.
-“Cleveland beat Detroit, 7–3” is acceptable since any reader would know it is the Indians and the Tigers.
+The name of a city (or state, in the case of Minnesota) may be used interchangeably with a team nickname, unless using the name of the city might be confusing as to which team is playing.
+“Cleveland beat Detroit, 7–3” is acceptable in a twentieth century article since any reader would know it is the Indians (now Guardians) and the Tigers.
 “Chicago beats New York, 7–3” is less clear and might be confusing.

 Early nicknames of teams are acceptable, although often these are changed to the city rather than the nickname.
 Or referred to as the “Brooklyn Nationals” to show they were the NL entry from there.
-The nickname used at the time is correct: Highlanders rather than Yankees for the early franchise.
+Any documented nickname used at the time by the press or fans is acceptable.
+Exception: the Washington Senators, who between 1905 and 1955 were re-named the Nationals (despite being in the American League).
+Strictly speaking, Senators should only be used for either the separate 1881-1891 team, the 1901-1904 team, or the separate franchise in Washington from 1961 through 1971, and Nationals used 1905-1955, unless it would create confusion.
+(Fortunately, the twenty-first century Washington Nationals are in the National League.)

-Earlier nicknames of teams often used the manager’s name as the nickname—for example, the Hugmen, for Miller Huggins’ team.
+Earlier nicknames of teams often used the manager’s name as the nickname—for example, the Hugmen, for Miller Huggins’ team, or the Robins for Wilbert Robinson’s team.
 Make sure there is no confusion.

-If the nickname was one of several, then it may be used interchangeably.
-Robins and Dodgers for Brooklyn.
+If the nickname was one of several, then it may be used interchangeably if appropriate to the period, i.e. Robins and Dodgers for Brooklyn.

 Exception: Pittsburg may be used for Pittsburgh, for the historical period before the city added the “h.”